RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/replicaof-repeatedly-fails.md

 ---
-Title: ReplicaOf Repeatedly Fails
+Title: Replica Of Repeatedly Fails
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-There might be instances in which the Replica of process repeatedly fails and restarts itself on Redis Enterprise Software (RS).
+There might be instances in which the Replica Of process repeatedly fails and restarts itself on Redis Enterprise Software (RS).
 This can result from the Redis "client-output-buffer-limit" setting on the source database being configured to a relatively small value, which causes the